johnbohunt/Filter.Regeneration/John/README.md

 Close the valve nearest the roughing pump (V1) to isolate the roughing pump from everything else
 Make sure any other systems hooked up are closed off as well
 The valve labeled SV1 (refer to valve diagram above) is a precision valve and should be handled VERY DELICATELY
-Make sure this valve is also closed before pumping (we will only open this when needed)
+Make sure this valve is also closed before pumping
+- This is only used to flow a tiny amount of gas, and we don't want to pull vacuum or flow the full volume of gas through it.
 You will have to turn this valve quite a few times to close it all the way
 Begin with every valve on the filter rig in the CLOSED position
 Turn on the roughing pump using the green "on" button on the side